This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Current Selection Summary#

-Similar to the Overall Summary, the Current Selection Summary provides metrics for the current time window.
-Zooming in and out in the Instruction widget will update the summary.
-This can be used in conjunction with the zoom feature of the Annotations widget for easy access to a region of interest.
+The Current Selection Summary provides metrics for the current time window.
+Zooming in and out in the Device Trace Viewer will update the summary.
+This can be used in conjunction with the zoom feature of Annotations for easy access to a region of interest.

 ../../_images/device-profile-11.png